redbellynetwork/receptor-verifier-contract-example/README.md

 - Use `npm i` to install the dependencies.

+Ensure your project is configured to access GitHub Packages via authentication using a valid GitHub token.
+This can be done by exporting GITHUB_TOKEN or adding it in .npmrc file in your project directory.

 ### How to compile contracts and libraries in hardhat

 - Use `npm run compile` command